What are Mangoes?

 Unripe mangoes should be stored at room temperature.
-Once a mango ripens, it should be stored in the refrigerator for up to five days.
+Once ripe, they should be stored in the refrigerator for up to five days.

 Can You Freeze Mangoes?

 Yes, you can peel and cube mangoes for freezing.
-Be sure to place them in an airtight, freezer-safe container for up to six months.
+Place them in an airtight, freezer-safe container for up to six months.

 You May Also Like:

 Mangoes are a versatile fruit.
 Some of our favorite ways to use mangoes are in smoothies or in Mexican-inspired dishes.